moj-analytical-services/rmarkdown_training/README.md

 You’ll notice you could have chosen PDF or HTML, and may want to in future, but for now use Word as this is the format most stats bulletins are in.

-You should now have a file open called Untitled.RMD.
+You should now have a file open.
 We’re going to edit this and create a pretend statistics publication.

 If you look at the top of the file you’ve opened there is something called a YAML header.
 This contains the information you provided when creating the document.
 If you changed your mind and wanted to do a PDF document, for example, you could change the output type here.
 We’ll come back to the YAML header later.